 A chemical drain cleaner can’t diagnose major plumbing problems.

 In the bathroom, hairballs are a common culprit of slow-draining tubs and sinks.
 In the kitchen sink, the clogs are typically food-related.
 However, some plumbing problems have nothing to do with hairballs or food waste.
 A slow-draining sink or a complete obstruction can sometimes be caused by a major issue, such as tree roots growing into the sewer line.
-In this case, dumping a chemical cleaner down the drain won’t solve the problem and will only contribute to the backup of wastewater.p>
+In this case, dumping a chemical cleaner down the drain won’t solve the problem.
+In fact, it will only contribute to the backup of wastewater.

 Licensed plumbers are trained to figure out the root cause of a problem, much like how doctors prefer to treat the cause of a medical condition, rather than the symptoms alone.
 The plumber can send down a tiny video camera on a line to find the source of the obstruction and figure out what’s going on.
 If the problem is a broken pipe or tree roots growing into the sewer line, the plumber can explain your options for trenchless sewer repair.